 The resulting visualization of these two columns of data is the following Google Sheets chart.
 It is the daily Bitcoin price compared to the previous day’s gold price.
 If you hover your cursor across the bars, the daily Bitcoin prices will display.

 Note: the chart may take up to 30 seconds to load from Google Docs.
 Here is a link to the Google Sheet, which includes a full screen view of the chart.

 Not surprisingly, there’s a noticeable correlation between interest in the search term “bitcoin” and the Bitcoin price chart.
 As interest in a commodity grows (even a virtual commodity), so does demand.
 As demand rises, given a constant supply, prices rise.

 Contrarians view Bitcoin as a speculative asset without the visible value of assets such as shares in a company, real estate or gold.

-While Bitcoin does not have physical properties as gold does, it does have a limited supply.
+While Bitcoin does not have physical properties as does gold, it does have a limited supply.
 There will only ever be 21 million Bitcoins.

 According to this Google Sheets chart, if someone invested $100 in Bitcoin on July 17, 2010, that investment would have been worth over $39,000,000 on December 17, 2017.

 The original meteoric rise, coupled with prolific recent press coverage, has captured the attention of a lot of people.